Asin (band): Formation and early success

-This culminated in the creation and launch of their third album Himig ng Lahi ("Hymn of the Race") in the same year.
-Through Nonoy, Fred Aban Jr., the session bass player known by the name Pendong, was adopted by the trio and became the fourth member of the group although he had not been a songwriter ("Mga Limot na Bayani", "Siglo", "Pag-asa", among others were written by Pendong Aban Jr.).
-Since everybody in the group was a "junior" (each one was carrying their father's first name), Nene also proclaimed herself a "junior".
+This culminated in the creation and launch of their third album, Himig ng Lahi (Hymn of the Race) in the same year.
+Through Nonoy, Fred Aban Jr., the session bass player known by the name Pendong, was adopted by the trio and became the group's fourth member although he had not previously been a songwriter ("Mga Limot na Bayani", "Siglo", "Pag-asa", among others, were later written by Aban Jr. for the group).
+Since everybody in the group except Nene was a "junior" (each one was carrying their father's first name), Nene also proclaimed herself a "junior".

-In early 1984, the group released an experimental album called Ang mga Awitin ng Bayan kong Pilipinas, an adaptation of traditional and contemporary songs from various regions of the Philippine archipelago.
+In early 1984, the group released an experimental album titled Ang mga Awitin ng Bayan kong Pilipinas, an adaptation of traditional and contemporary songs from various regions of the Philippine archipelago.

-In November 1985, they came out with another original compilation that Nonoy called ASIN...Sa Atubiling Panahon ("Asin...In A Doubtful Time").
-This was unfolded by the roll of events that happened in the beginning of the following year, among which was the EDSA Revolution that toppled the ruling Marcos regime.
-ASIN called it "atubiling panahon" (doubtful time) and the group split for a second time.
+In November 1985, they released another original compilation that Nonoy titled ASIN...Sa Atubiling Panahon (Asin...In A Doubtful Time).
+This unfolded through the roll of events that happened in the beginning of the following year, among which was the EDSA Revolution that toppled the ruling Marcos regime.
+ASIN called the period "atubiling panahon" (doubtful time), during which the group disbanded for a second time.

-In 1988, they decided to regroup again hoping to come up with new material to make another album that would speak of the time.
-Instead they were urged by their new manager into making an adaptation of outdated songs and came out with a double album called Himig Kayumanggi and Sinta.
+In 1988, they decided to regroup once again, hoping to come up with new material to make another album that would speak of the new decade.
+Instead, they were urged by their new manager to make an adaptation of outdated songs, resulting in the duology album Himig Kayumanggi and Sinta.

 Later on, various intrigues led to the expulsion of Nonoy.
 The disgruntled Nonoy went to Thailand, Sri Lanka, India, Greece, Israel and Egypt to "look for his soul".
 Back home, the dream of making a new album was not fulfilled.
-Soon after, Saro and Nene, together with the name (ASIN), joined the band known as Lokal Brown.
+Soon after, Saro and Nene, who were then performing under the name ASIN, joined the band known as Lokal Brown.

 In 1990, the remaining members of Asin (who were under the leadership of a clique headed by their new manager) disbanded.
-Saro went back to his home province of South Cotabato, Nene formed 'Nene Band', and Pendong formed 'Grupong Pendong'.
+Saro went back to his home province of South Cotabato, Nene formed the Nene Band, and Pendong formed Grupong Pendong.

 In 1992, a concert promoter gathered the three original members, Nonoy, Saro and Nene for a reunion concert.
 Pendong, according to the promoter, was not included because of issues with scheduling.
 The concert was staged at the Folk Arts Theater.
-However, it was nothing more than a one night gig and each member went back again to their ways after the concert.
+However, it was a mere one-night gig, after which each member went back to their separate ways.

 Death of Bañares

 At around 9:00 p.m. on March 18, 1993, Cesar "Saro" Bañares was at a karaoke bar in his hometown of Koronadal when a brawl erupted among several customers.
-A single gunshot was fired which hit Bañares on the forehead.
-He was brought to the hospital but eventually died.
+A single gunshot was fired which hit Bañares in the forehead.
+He was brought to a hospital but eventually died.